Don’t let Congress ramp up the drug war by increasing penalties for fentanyl analogues.

 Keep Communities Safe from Overdose.
 Prioritize a Health Approach, Not More Criminalization.

-Despite the U.S. prioritizing the criminalization of drugs, overdose deaths are rising.
+Despite the U.S. prioritizing the criminalization of drugs, overdose deaths remain high and continue to rise in some communities.

 Fentanyl criminalization disproportionately targets, sentences, and incarcerates people of color and low-level drug sellers.